 If you need Hilton points, this could be a good card for you.
 But I much prefer the Citi Hilton HHonors Reserve card because you get gold elite status (free breakfast and internet!) and 2 free weekend nights at any Hilton.

-The 50,000 points offer on the American Express Business Gold Rewards card is much better than the current offer!
-None of these offers pay us a commission, but they are better for you!
+The 50,000 points offer on the American Express Business Gold Rewards card is much better!